Rice undergraduates have the opportunity to pursue a number of unique academic programs during their course of study. A few are highlighted below:

 The Rice Undergraduate Scholars Program (RUSP) is a two-semester, 1-credit undergraduate research program aimed at students interested in careers in academia and research.
 Junior and senior Rice students engage in a year-long research project and attend weekly seminars on topics of research and the academic life.
 The program is focused on developing research and presentation skills, an understanding of an academic career, and how to apply to post-undergraduate education (graduate, medical, and law) and nationally competitive fellowships.
 In addition to this, all students in the program will have access to funding that may be used for research materials or conference attendance.

-For more information regarding the RUSP program, please see the program's website:
+For more information regarding the RUSP program, please see the Rice Undergraduate Scholars Program (RUSP) tab on the Office of Undergraduate Research and Inquiry program's website.

 Rice-UT Public Health Scholars Program